swannodette/baduk/_posts/2015-12-30-hello-world.markdown

 Who would have thought a 3000 year old-game ago would be so well suited for our touch-enabled mobile computing present?
-There's quite a few Go applications for mobile devices but for me the SmartGo series is a complete game changer for anyone armed with an iOS device that wants to pick up Go at a reasonable clip.
+There's quite a few Go applications for mobile devices but SmartGo series is a complete game changer for anyone armed with an iOS device that wants to pick up Go at a reasonable clip.

 A couple of years ago I purchased
 [SmartGo Player](https://www.smartgo.com/player.html) for a couple of bucks.
 I was so impressed by the experience that I quickly upgraded to [SmartGo Kifu](https://www.smartgo.com/kifu.html).
-This is a one stop for playing against the computer, trying problems (2000+), studying professional Go games (80,000+), and reviewing and annotating your own games.
+This is a one stop shop for playing against the computer, practicing problems (2000+), studying professional Go games (80,000+), and reviewing and annotating your own games.
 It works perfectly with the [SGF](https://en.wikipedia.org/wiki/Smart_Game_Format) format